There are alternative graduate programmes that are closely related to project management.

 As project managers gain more experience, they usually take on responsibility for larger and more complex projects or take a supervisory role over multiple projects.
 They may find themselves specialising in a type of project, such as aviation.
 Later, they can move into a team or division management role or take on another senior executive role within the business.

-Frances Elwell is a resource manager in the environment business of consultant Mott MacDonald, whose career has spanned technical specialism, client management, people management and project management.
+Frances Elwell is divisional general manager in the environment business of consultant Mott MacDonald and her career has spanned technical specialism, client management, people management and project management.
 After her PhD, she started as a hydraulic and water quality modeller at Mott MacDonald before becoming a catchment management team leader.
 At this point, she says, she managed a project that became a career turning point.
 ‘I was managing a team of five,’ she recalls.
 ‘The project involved investigating how pesticides from agricultural land get into rivers and how this could be prevented.
 We were located in the client office and so I was effectively the line manager for the team.
 It made me step up, in terms of team management and project delivery.’

 To aid your career progression, your employer will usually support you to take a project management qualification.
 In fact, a related professional qualification is often a job requirement for experienced project managers.
 The most common professional qualification is chartership with the Association for Project Management (APM), but you may instead (or additionally) go for accreditation with a construction professional body such as the Chartered Institute of Building (CIOB).
 Your employer may also support you in gaining a postgraduate qualification in business, such as an MBA.